As there is but one world,

 - You, the player, in Spore.

 - In the Myst universe, the race of D'ni believe in a god called "the Maker", who it is believed wrote everything into existence (as Rewriting Reality is a major theme).
+There's a recurring religious schism in their culture on whether they themselves count; that a linking book simply connects to an existing world is the majority view, but some believe the act of writing such a book creates a world.

 - Jubileus from Bayonetta is explicitly called the Creator by several accounts, including various enemies in the game.
 In The Hierarchy of Laguna, she is the only Angel with the title of Dea (Goddess in Latin).
 She also is a major example of Light Is Not Good, as Jubileus is the Sealed Evil in a Can Final Boss.